 Nicaragua is responsible for some of the world’s best rum, and they have a proverb: “Hay tres desportes en Nicaragua: Beisbal, Mujeres, y Ron”.
 Translation; “There are three sports in Nicaragua: Baseball, Women and Rum.”
 Well, two out of three ain’t bad; I never was much of a baseball fan!

-Draining a few dangerously large bottles of Victoria Beer, I attempt to order my dinner in Spanish, praying that I haven’t just accidentally ordered a cockroach!
-After dinner, while still ambulatory, we adventurously head home in Ninja mode through the inkiness of the night, and safely reaching the farm’s gate, share a fist-bump in celebration of our nocturnal navigation.
+Reaching our destination and draining a few dangerously large bottles of Victoria Beer, I attempt to order my dinner in Spanish, praying that I haven’t just accidentally ordered a cockroach!
+After dinner we adventurously head home in Ninja mode through the inkiness of the night, and safely reaching the farm’s gate, share a fist-bump in celebration of our nocturnal navigation.

-While crawling into bed I notice a frightful spider about the size of a Frisbee clinging to the mosquito netting above my pillow.
-Unsure of the arachnid’s intentions, I’m taking no chances of the sucker ending up in my underpants.
-I shoot out my palm with a rugby style straight-arm, turning the big splat it into an unsavory smear.
+Crawling into bed I notice a frightful spider about the size of a Frisbee clinging to mosquito netting above my pillow.
+Unsure of the eight-legged intruder’s intentions, and taking no chances of the sucker ending up in my underpants, I shoot out my palm in a rugby style straight-arm and turn the big splat it into an unsavory smear.
 No doubt about it, Nicaragua is the place offering the most crawlers for your dollars!

-For something different today we’re off to the Rio Istrian, a small estuary meandering inland from Lake Nicaragua.
-We launch the kayaks beside a few ladies standing waist deep in the lake, scrubbing laundry on the smooth rocks imbedded in piles of cement.
+For something different today we’re off to Kayak the Rio Istrian, a small estuary meandering inland from Lake Nicaragua.
+We launch beside women standing waist deep in the lake scrubbing laundry on smooth rocks imbedded in piles of cement.
 This is a homemade ‘Nicaragua washing machine’, as the people here are desperately poor, with few being able to afford electricity let alone a real washer.

 This paradisiacal island of Ometepe boasts to be the “Oasis of Peace”, and discounting getting here, I would have to concur!
 It does seem quite ironic however, that such a peaceful place lies in the shadow of an active volcano.
 In any case, it’s now a-boat time to re-cross the massive lake to the mainland.
 This time however, we are definitely going to wait for the large ferry, hoping to save ourselves a shipload of grief!